 Like humans, dogs can be allergic to environmental factors like dust, mold, pollen, etc. These are usually called environmental, airborne, or seasonal allergies.
 These allergies may open up more during specific times of the year and most often affect a dog’s ears, paws, and gaps where allergens may get stuck (like between the toes).

 How Can a Change in Diet Improve Your Dog’s Airborne Allergies?

-While environmental allergies do not result from your dog’s eating, having a higher quality diet can enhance your dog’s signs.
-When you keep your dog’s fur and skin healthy, the improved diet can better block the allergens from coming in contact with your dog’s skin.
+While environmental allergies do not result from your dog’s eating, having a higher-quality diet can enhance your dog’s signs.
+In addition, when you keep your dog’s fur and skin healthy, the improved diet can better block the allergens from coming in contact with your dog’s skin.

 Moreover, supporting your dog’s immune system can lessen the risk of secondary infections caused by chewing and scratching.
 Look for these ingredients in the best dry dog foods for allergies induced by environmental triggers:

 - Important fatty acids (omega 3s, 6s, and 9s)

 - Vitamin B2 or Riboflavin